Group actions with almost normal stabilizers: Holonomy and almost normal stabilizers

 \begin{enumerate} \item $\mu(X_H)=1$. \item $\Stab_*\mu(\{H\})>0$ and $\Conj(H)$ is the IRS of $(X,G)$. \item There exists $x\in X_H$ with trivial holonomy. \item $X_H$ coincides with the set of points of $X$ with trivial holonomy. \item $H$ is almost normal. \item $\Conj(H)$ is the URS of $(X,G)$. \end{enumerate} \end{theo}

-The fact that equivalent statements (3)-(6) of Theorem \ref{finite-summarize} do not imply (1)-(2) is not unexpected.
+Note that in Theorem \ref{finite-summarize} (1) is equivalent to (2), (3) - (6) are mutually equivalent.
+Either (1) or (2) implies (3) - (6) but the converse is not true.
+This is not unexpected.
 Indeed, every minimal essentially free action is topologically free, while the converse does not hold.
 Similarly, an IRS of a dynamical system need not be supported on its stabilizer URS.
 Below in Theorem \ref{thm-irs-urs}, which is a restatement of Theorem \ref{coro-IRS}, we give a condition under which the IRS is supported on the IRS.
 Definitions of an allosteric group and of commensurable groups are recalled in the introduction just above Theorem \ref{coro-IRS}.

 \begin{theo} Let $(X,G,\mu)$ be a minimal dynamical system equipped with an ergodic measure $\mu$.
 Let $H$ be a finite subgroup of $G$, and suppose $(X,G,\mu)$ and $H$ satisfy the conditions (3)-(6) of Theorem \ref{finite-summarize}.
 If $G$ is not allosteric and $N_G(H)/H$ is commensurable to $N_G(H)$, then all sentences in Theorem \ref{finite-summarize} are equivalent.
 In particular, the IRS of $(X,G,\mu)$ is supported on the stabilizer URS, and so the action $(X,G)$ has no essential holonomy. \end{theo}